McIntoshLab1/homelab/README.md

 ---

 ## Overview

- Self-hosted infrastructure environment designed to simulate enterprise systems
+This repository documents the infrastructure supporting a fictional organization called Tosh Systems.

+The objective is to replicate enterprise IT environments using Microsoft technologies, virtualization, networking, automation, and cloud services.

 ## Hardware
 - UGREEN DXP4800 Plus (Intel Pentium Gold 8505, 8GB DDR5)